arielgoes/cgsynth_demo/README.md

 2. Determines the "reality" for each video pair and compares it with the user's guess

-3. Calculates various metrics including overall accuracy, accuracy by video type, and user accuracy distribution
+3. Calculates various metrics including:
+   - Overall accuracy (proportion of correct identifications)
+   - Accuracy by video type (how well users identify different combinations of real/synthetic videos)
+   - User accuracy distribution (histogram showing how accuracy varies across users)
+   - Confusion matrix (relationship between actual reality and user guesses)

+4. Generates visualizations to help interpret the results and identify patterns in user perception